ekaraali/Autoencoder/README.md

 # Results

-After feature extraction model works appropriately, 2 different approaches are applied for the classification task:
+After the feature extraction model works appropriately, 2 different approaches are applied for the classification task:

-  1 - Loss function only applies for MLP model <br/>
+  1 - The loss function only applies to the MLP model <br/>
-  2 - Loss function applies for both Encoder and MLP models simultaneously.
+  2 - The loss function applies to both Encoder and MLP models simultaneously.

-For the first approach, accuracy result is obtained as **87.34%** while second approach's result is **93.18%** as expected.
+For the first approach, accuracy result is obtained as **87.34%** while the second approach's result is **93.18%** as expected.

 Training loss curve can be seen in below: